-If an eyelid condition is causing dry eye, eyelid surgery may be recommended.
+If an eyelid condition is causing dry eyes, eyelid surgery may be recommended.

-If dry eye is left untreated, it can lead to complications that include pain, corneal ulcers/scars or vision loss.
+If dry eyes are left untreated, it can lead to complications that include pain, corneal ulcers/scars or vision loss.

 Preventing Dry Eye

-Dr. David Aizuss from Ophthalmology Associates of the Valley proudly serves patients in Encino, West Hills, Calabasas, Agoura Hills, Tarzana, Woodland Hills, Sherman Hills, and Reseda, CA with dry eye treatments.
-Call (818) 907-1038 to schedule an appointment today!
+Dr. David Aizuss from Ophthalmology Associates of the Valley proudly serves patients in Encino, West Hills, Calabasas, Agoura Hills, Tarzana, Woodland Hills, Sherman Hills, and Reseda, CA with treatments for dry eyes.
+If you are experiencing dry eye symptoms, call (818) 907-1038 to schedule an appointment today!